Killer whales used to peacefully co-exist with Alaska's fishing boats. Now gangs of the intelligent creatures won't let humans catch a bite.

 One fisherman described them as being like a “motorcycle gang.”

 “You’d see two of them show up, and that’s the end of the trip,” boat owner John McHenry, told The National Post.
 “Pretty soon all 40 of them would be around you.”

 Though orcas used to be a fun and irregular sight for fishermen, in recent years they’ve become a problem.
-And the smart animal’s consistent targeting of the same boats has led those effected to believe that the attacks are systematic.
+And the smart animal’s consistent targeting of the same boats has led those affected to believe that the attacks are systematic.

 This isn’t surprising for people who study orcas.
 The whales have fascinatingly complex social structures and use different languages in different regions.
 They also have been known to adapt their hunting techniques for different times and places, passing down what they learn to their young.

 For example, whales used to be driven away by electronic noisemakers.
 Now, though, fisherman say that the sound has become like a dinner bell.

 Groups will swarm around a boat and track it for miles, sometimes becoming aggressive as they wait for a catch.

 One pod of 50 whales stuck with Captain Robert Hanson for days, stealing about 12,000 pounds of halibut.

 “The pod tracked me 30 miles north of the edge and 35 miles west,” Hanson wrote in a letter to the North Pacific Fisheries Management Council, according to the Anchorage Daily News.
 “I drifted for 18 hours up there with no machinery running and they just sat with me.”